holoviz/panel/doc/tutorials/basic/panes.md

 pn.extension()

 pn.pane.Str(
-    'This is a raw string which will not be formatted in any way.', ).servable()
+    'This is a raw string that will not be formatted in any way.', ).servable()
 ```